 People use a lot of acronyms on the Internet.
 Among the many out there, we can almost guarantee you’ve seen “URL”.
-And that might’ve left you wondering, “what is a website URL?”.
+And that might’ve left you wondering, “what is a website URL?” and “what does URL stand for?”.

 In this post, we’ll start with a basic answer to the question of “what is a website URL?”.
 Then, we’ll break down the 3 most important parts of a URL’s structure, as well how each of those parts connects to your WordPress site.